App redesign for the first German online canteen

 Input fields and notification

 Improved visual factors.
 An example of this was, adding more appealing food-inspired colour tones and creating a shades palette, which consisted of all of the main colours.
-Not only was the colour improved-, completely new graphic and motion elements were also designed.
-These consisted of - system icons, illustrations, micro animations, and animations.
+Not only was the colour improved, completely new graphic and motion elements were also designed.
+These consisted of system icons, illustrations, micro animations, and animations.
 All of these new assets were made in order to serve the app functions.
 For example, giving feedback to the user, improving accessibility, and creating enough contrast.
-Not all of them are functional in nature, but they simply add a more playful and friendly outlook to the app.

 Animations and Micro animations